ramsayleung/rspotify/README.md

 ![](./doc/images/rspotify.gif)

 ## Examples
-If you have a use case you are intertested in, you could check the [examples](./examples), which has all kinds of detailed examples.
+If you have a use case you are interested in, you could check the [examples](./examples), which has all kinds of detailed examples.
 For example, If you want to get recently played history, you could check [current_user_recently_played](./examples/current_user_recently_played.rs).
 This is